Back to DWU AI Articles

 Revenue, Cost Metrics, and Financial Analysis for Commercial Aviation

-2024–2026 Update: U.S. airline industry generated $200B+ combined operating revenue in FY2024.
-Delta became the first major U.S. airline to achieve investment-grade credit rating (BBB- from S&P in December 2024).
-Loyalty programs emerged as the primary collateral for airline financing, with United's MileagePlus program securitizing $6.5B in bonds at 4.875% in 2020, demonstrating the value of recurring airline revenues.
+2024–2026 Update: Delta became the first major U.S. airline to achieve investment-grade credit rating (BBB- from S&P in December 2024).
+Loyalty programs emerged as the primary collateral for airline financing, with United's MileagePlus program securitizing $6.8 billion in senior secured notes at 6.50% plus $3.0 billion term loan in July 2020, demonstrating the value of recurring airline revenues.

 Operational metrics: DOT Bureau of Transportation Statistics (BTS) T-100 data, Air Travel Consumer Report, and airline published operating statistics.